 1. Proofread content

-You should have your content read by someone from your target audience to ensure it’s engaging and supports your brand strategy.
-It should help website visitors move down the conversion funnel smoothly.
+You should have your content read by someone from your target audience to ensure it's engaging and supports your brand strategy.
+It should help your website traffic and visitors move down the conversion funnel smoothly.

 2. Test your links

 The user experience is all about clicking on links and reaching your expected destination.
-Website visitors will get frustrated with broken links or something that takes them to an unexpected destination.
+Website visitors will get frustrated with a broken link or something that takes them to an unexpected destination.
+Broken links are just bad new all around.

 Ensure all the following links on your new website work.
 Test them repeatedly to check this.

-Outgoing links: These are backlinks from other websites, that take someone to your website.
-You have to check if clicking on these (on another website) leads you to the right page on your website or not.
+• Outgoing links: These are backlinks from other websites, that take someone to your website.
+You have to check if clicking on these (on another website) leads you to the right web page or not.

 3. Ensure mobile compatibility